DaedalicEntertainment/ue4-test-automation/README.md

 ### Skipping Tests

-If you want to temporarily _disable_ a test, you may specify a Skip Reason at your _Dae Gauntlet Test Actor_ blueprint (or instance).
+If you want to temporarily _disable_ a test, you may specify a Skip Reason at your _Dae Test Actor_ blueprint (or instance).
 Setting the Skip Reason to a non-empty string will cause the test to be skipped with the specified message.
 We don't provide a way of skipping a test without specifying a reason, because we feel that people should always know why a test is currently disabled.

 ![Skip Reason](Documentation/SkipReason.png)

 Skipped tests will be marked as neither successful nor failed, and will show up explicitly as skipped in test reports.

 ```
-LogDaeTest: Display: ADaeTestSuiteActor::RunAllTests - Test Suite: DaeGauntletTestSuiteActor_1
+LogDaeTest: Display: ADaeTestSuiteActor::RunAllTests - Test Suite: DaeTestSuiteActor_1
 LogDaeTest: Display: ADaeTestSuiteActor::RunNextTest - Test: BP_TestClimbLedge
 LogDaeTest: Display: ADaeTestSuiteActor::OnTestSkipped - Test: BP_TestClimbLedge, SkipReason: Does not seem to succeed reliably.
 Occasionally, we fail to get a hold of the ledge after jumping if done automatically by the test.
 LogDaeTest: Display: ADaeTestSuiteActor::RunNextTest - All tests finished.